akowalew/piapp/README.md

 Optionally you can connect also TTL-UART-3V3 cable to see debug console.

 It is helpful especially when debugging the `bootcode.bin` as it prints into UART.

-Connect it into GPIO14 (UART TX) and GPIO15 (UART RX)
+Connect UART cable into GPIO14 (UART TX) and GPIO15 (UART RX).

 When such cable is connected the `bootcode.bin` should print about reading our stuff: